akeneo/pim-api-docs/content/rest-api/security.md

 :::

 :::info
 Note that if a role has `Overall Web API` access, then it means that all the users depending on that role will be able to make requests on products, product models and published products.
-There is no way to only restrict the access on products, except if you are using a 2.0 Entreprise Edition.
+There is no way to only restrict the access on products, except if you are using a 2.0 Enterprise Edition.
 In this case, the EE permissions based on user groups are applied on the API for the products and the published products.
 :::